TITLE 77: PUBLIC HEALTH

 3) Hot water distribution systems shall be arranged to provide hot water of at least 100 degrees Fahrenheit at each hot water outlet at all times.

-5) Protective measures, such as but not limited to, installation of a mixing valve, limited access to controls, and checking water temperatures daily at various points, shall be implemented to insure that the temperature of hot water available to residents at shower, bathing and handwashing facilities shall not exceed 110 degrees Fahrenheit.
-(A, B)
+5) Protective measures, including but not limited to installation of a mixing valve, limited access to controls, and checking water temperatures daily at various points, shall be implemented to insure that the temperature of hot water available to residents at shower, bathing and handwashing facilities shall not exceed 110 degrees Fahrenheit.

 d) Hot Water Heaters and Tanks.
-Water storage tanks shall be fabricated of corrosion resistant metal or lined with noncorrosive material.
+Water storage tanks shall be fabricated from corrosion resistant metal or lined with noncorrosive material.

 f) Fire Extinguishment Systems.
 All fire extinguishment systems shall be designed and installed in accordance with NFPA 101 and NFPA 13.
-All fire extinguishment systems shall be maintained in accordance with NFPA 13A.
-(A, B)
+All fire extinguishment systems shall be maintained in accordance with NFPA 25.